shi-ang/SurvivalEVAL/README.md

 This python-based package contains the most completeness evaluation methods for Survival Algorithms.
 These evaluation metrics can be divided into five aspect (according to Haider's paper: [Effective Ways to Build and Evaluate Individual Survival Distributions](https://jmlr.org/papers/volume21/18-772/18-772.pdf)):
-Concordance, Brier score, L1 loss, 1-Calibration, and D-Calibration.
-Please also refer to [Haider's repository](https://github.com/haiderstats/ISDEvaluation) for the original R-based implementation.
+Concordance, Brier score, MAE loss, 1-Calibration, and D-Calibration.

 ## Concordance Index (C-index)
 Concordance Index identifies the “comparable” pairs of patients and calculates the percentage of correctly ranked pairs to assess a survival model’s performance.